request/request/README.md

     work around this, either use [`request.defaults`](#requestdefaultsoptions)
     with your pool options or create the pool object with the `maxSockets` property outside of the loop.
-- `timeout` - integer containing number of milliseconds, controls two timeouts
+- `timeout` - integer containing number of milliseconds, controls two timeouts.
-  - Time to wait for a server to send response headers (and start the response body) before aborting the request.
+  - **Read timeout**: Time to wait for a server to send response headers (and start the response body) before aborting the request.
-    Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the `timeout` option ([the default in Linux can be anywhere from 20-120 seconds][linux-timeout]).
+  - **Connection timeout**: Sets the socket to timeout after `timeout` milliseconds of inactivity.
+Note that increasing the timeout beyond the OS-wide TCP connection timeout will not have any effect ([the default in Linux can be anywhere from 20-120 seconds][linux-timeout])
-  - Sets the socket to timeout after `timeout` milliseconds of inactivity on the socket.

 [linux-timeout]: http://www.sekuda.com/overriding_the_default_linux_kernel_20_second_tcp_socket_connect_timeout